 Kirurumu Manyara Lodge: Our full report

-The bush around the lodge has been left in its original state, so instead of manicured gardens you will find native vegetation which in turn attracts a lot of birdlife; birdsong is ever-present at Kirurumu.
-As you walk along the winding stone paths that lead between the main areas and the rooms, you'll notice that many of the endemic plants have been labelled – we really liked this touch.
+The bush around the lodge has been left in its original state, so instead of manicured gardens there is native vegetation, which in turn attracts a lot of birdlife; birdsong is ever-present at Kirurumu.
+Many of the endemic plants have been labelled along the winding stone paths that lead between the main areas and the rooms – we really liked this touch.

-Kirurumu Manyara Lodge also has two suites which are similar in style to the standard tented rooms, but are larger, with two bedrooms each, so work very well for families.
-(Click here for more info on the suites at Kirurumu…..)
+Kirurumu Manyara Lodge also has three suites which are similar in style to the standard tented rooms, but are larger and more like tented cabins as they feel more permanent.
+With two bedrooms in each, they work very well for families.
+(Click here for more info on the suites at Kirurumu…)

 The main buildings of Kirurumu Manyara Lodge are dotted in amongst the surrounding bush, connected by winding stone pathways.
 Simply designed, open-sided buildings, they are comfortable and modestly decorated with traditional-coloured fabrics for the soft furnishings, and a simple rustic charm.
 What they lack in style they make up for in their prime location and superb views.

 On arrival you walk into the reception – a thatched building with russet-red stone floors.
 A few seats and some large potted plants furnish the wide open hallway that leads to a small shop, where you will find a good selection of general souvenirs alongside some toiletries.

 Close by, but tucked into the surrounding bush, the dining room is a spacious, open-sided building under high thatch, and feels cool and comfortable.
 Individual tables in a variety of sizes are set with checkered maasai style tablecloths.